 Businesses are increasingly more interconnected to partners, vendors and suppliers across global markets, complicating various types of risks they face, explained Alla Valente, an analyst at Forrester Research.

-"We find that when there is significantly more risk in one of those categories it can have a ripple effect that impacts other categories," Valente said.
-The impact, for example, of a local natural disaster, the ongoing war in the Ukraine or high interest rates can cascade across an entire global supply chain.
+"We find that when there is significantly more risk in one of those categories it can have a ripple effect that impacts other categories," she said.
+The impact, for example, of a local natural disaster, the ongoing war in Ukraine or high interest rates can cascade across an entire global supply chain.

 This article is part of

-1. Risk maturity frameworks consolidate workflows
+1. Risk maturity models consolidate workflows